-So, for mostly lake fishing from gentle shores, booted waders are easy to use and quite handy — but who knows where you’re going to fish next?
+So, for mostly lake fishing from gentle shores, booted waders are easy to use — but who knows where you’re going to fish next?
 For that reason, I nearly always recommend stockingfoot waders.

 Stockingfoot waders are also better because you can choose different boots during the lifetime of your waders or vice versa.
 Plus, when it’s August and the river is low and clear and the days are hot, you can wear your sturdy pair of wading boots without your stockingfoot waders and just wade around in a pair of shorts.
 Basically, you end up with a more versatile investment in your gear: stockingfoot waders + separate wading boots are the way to go.

 If you’re only going to be fishing in cold water on cold days — say, steelhead fishing — then choosing a heavy-duty pair of neoprene waders is a reasonable choice.
 If you’ll be fishing all seasons, I recommend investing in lighter breathable waders so that when you step out of the river, you don’t immediately start sweating.
 If the water is really cold, you can always layer up with a thick pair of fleece pants underneath your breathable waders . . . but you can never make cold-weather waders suitable for hot days.